 Safety and security

-The crime rate is low but there are incidents of petty crime, especially house break-ins.
-Sexual and other physical assaults against foreigners have occurred.
+The crime rate is low but petty crime, especially house break-ins, happen.
+Sexual and other physical assaults against foreigners have also occurred.

-The incidence of crime is higher in Chuuk than other states.
+More crime happens in Chuuk than in other states.
 The risk of being involved in an incident increases at night.
 Alcohol plays a major role in most crimes, especially assaults.

 - Secure your accommodation.
 Keep doors, windows and gates locked.